-First, there are indications that the VWFA is tuned to the shape of letters, relative to visually equivalent pseudoletters.
-Following up on the initial insight of Petersen et al. (1990), Price et al. (1996) observed stronger activation in the left fusiform gyrus to strings of consonants than to strings of false-font characters.
+up on the initial insight of Petersen et al. (1990), Price et al. (1996) observed stronger activation in the left fusiform gyrus to strings of consonants than to strings of false-font characters.
 There is also evidence that strings of letters cause greater left fusiform activation than visually equivalent strings of digits (Polk et al., 2002).
-Indeed, intracranial recording suggest that there maybe specialized subregions for letters versus digits in the ventral occipito-temporal cortex (Allison et al., 1994).
+Indeed, intracranial recording suggests that there may be specialized subregions for letters vs. digits in the ventral occipitotemporal cortex (Allison et al., 1994).
 Such a fine-grained specialization cannot be explained by a generic visual process.

-Second, the VWFA responds more to words or to pseudowords than to random consonant strings that violate orthographic constraints (Beauregard et al., 1997; Büchel et al., 1998; Cohen et al., 2002; Price et al., 1996; Rees et al., 1999; Xu et al., 2001).3 This suggests that it has become sensitive to orthographic rules in the subject's language, which are a matter of cultural convention.
+Second, the VWFA responds more to words or to pseudo-words than to random consonant strings that violate orthographic constraints (Beauregard et al., 1997; Büchel et al., 1998; Cohen et al., 2002; Price et al., 1996; Rees et al., 1999; Xu et al., 2001).
+This suggests that it has become sensitive to orthographic rules in the subject's language, which are matters of cultural convention.

-Third, there is also evidence that the VWFA computes the arbitrary mapping between upper and lower-case letters.
+Third, there is also evidence that the VWFA computes the arbitrary mapping between upper- and lower-case letters.
 The VWFA shows equally robust fMRI responses when words are presented in a familiar format or in a mixed-case format (e.g. "tAbLe") (Polk and Farah, 2002).
 Furthermore, the VWFA shows repetition priming whenever a target word is preceded by a subliminal presentation of the same word, whether the two words are printed in the same or in a different case (e.g. table followed by TABLE) (Dehaene et al., 2001).
 Such case-invariant priming in the VWFA was recently replicated with words made only of visually dissimilar letters that are related only by arbitrary cultural convention (e.g. a and A, g and G) (Dehaene et al., in press).
-This indicates that processing in the VWFA goes beyond generic processes of size and location normalization, and is capable of establishing the arbitrary links between upper and lower case letters.
+This indicates that processing in the VWFA goes beyond generic processes of size and location normalization, and is capable of establishing the arbitrary links between upper- and lower-case letters.

 Finally, the functional visual units that are represented in this region beyond the level of individual letters are still a matter of research (Pelli et al., 2003).
-Are letters combined into larger constituents specific to a given writing system, such as word-level units, syllables or familiar clusters of letters?
+Are letters combined into larger constituents specific to a given writing system, such as word-level units, syllables, or familiar clusters of letters?
 In a recent word priming study, we found indications that the mid-fusiform cortex can be decomposed into smaller subareas (Dehaene et al., in press).
 The posterior subpart, observed bilaterally, was not invariant for location: it showed priming when single letters were repeated at the same retinal location, irrespective of whether the prime word was identical to the target or was an anagram of it.
 Thus, this region likely holds a location-specific sublexical code.
 More anteriorily, priming became location invariant, though present for both words and their anagrams, suggesting a location-invariant sublexical code.
-Finally, even more anteriorily in the middle fusiform gyrus, there was a trend towards greater priming when the same word was presented twice compared to when it was preceded by an anagram, suggesting the presence the units larger than the letter level.
-Experiments such as this may ultimately test the hypothesis that neurons in the fusiform region are tuned to progressively larger and more invariant units of words, from visual features in extrastriate cortex to broader units such as graphemes, syllables, morphemes or even entire words as one moves anteriorily in the fusiform gyrus.
+Finally, even more anteriorily in the middle fusiform gyrus, there was a trend towards greater priming when the same word was presented twice compared to when it was preceded by an anagram, suggesting the presence of the units larger than the letter level.
+Experiments such as this may ultimately test the hypothesis that neurons in the fusiform region are tuned to progressively larger and more invariant units of words, from visual features in extrastriate cortex to broader units such as graphemes, syllables, morphemes, or even entire words as one moves anteriorily in the fusiform gyrus.